 There could be many solutions or ways to God if the world’s problem was ignorance, or selfish desire, or just being bad.
 But God’s diagnosis was different, and it had just one solution.

-Think of it this way.
-Imagine God said to you, “I want to give you the gift of healing.
+Think of it like this, imagine God said to you, “I want to give you the gift of healing.
 You can heal anybody of any fatal disease.”
 Would you take this gift?
 Now, what if God said, “There’s just one catch.
 Whoever you heal, you will get what they had.”
 Now would you accept this gift?
 You might for someone you loved more than yourself, but for strangers or people who wanted to kill you?
-This was the deal Jesus was offered in that garden— and He accepted.
+This was the deal Jesus was offered in that garden — and He accepted.

 In one movie that portrays the life of Jesus, there is a scene where Jesus reveals that He knows the meaning of His death.
 During the crucifixion there is a flashback to a meal He had with His disciples.
 He takes bread and breaks it.
 He gives it to his disciples and says, ‘Take and eat; this is my body.’
 Then He took the cup, gave thanks and offered it to them, saying, ‘Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins’ (Matthew 26:26-28).